playon/secure-media-delivery-at-the-edge-on-aws/README.md

-# Secure media stream delivery
+# Secure Media Delivery at the Edge on AWS

 AWS Solutions Implementation for Secure Media Stream Delivery at the Edge, served by Amazon CloudFront CDN.